NathanClassen/PowerEdit/README.md

 From the root of the project run `make build`

-This will create the `poweredit` executable which you can move into you PATH
+This will create the `poweredit` executable which you can move into you PATH.

+_There is also a `make install` command which will move the executable into `$HOME/go/bin` which is in the PATH on __my__ machine.
+Of course this may not be the case on your machine.
+Feel free to make a PR if you want to make this commmand more robust.
+As it is, it's really just for me–and whoever else happens to have the aforementioned directory in their PATH._

 ## Usage